gregbkr/kubernetes-ansible-logging-monitoring/README.md

 *These nodes are some kind of DMZ servers where you will balance your public DNS later.
 We can imagine that only DMZ services (nginx, loadbalancer) could run in here, and these servers will apply a less restrictive firewall rules (open 80, 433, 5601, 3000) than other internal k8s nodes.
 More info: https://github.com/kubernetes/contrib/tree/master/service-loadbalancer *

+If you change the config, use "kubectl delete -f service-loadbalancer.yaml" to discover the newly created service.

 ### 2.3 Access kibana

 http://lb_node_ip:5601